 It takes about 25 to 30 minutes grilling time to cook bone-in chicken thighs, but the exact grill temperature, the thickness of the thighs, and their temperature at the start of grilling will make the exact time variable.

-Boneless thighs will be about 5 minutes less and tend to be thinner, so watch your internal temperature starting at 15 minutes.
+Boneless skinless thighs will be about 10 minutes less and tend to be thinner, so watch your internal temperature starting at 15 minutes.

 The best final internal temperature for grilled chicken thighs is 185° to 195° when the connective tissue melts, and the meat becomes moist and tender.
-According to the FDA, the minimum safe internal temperature is 165° for chicken, but they will be tough and stringy from connective tissue.
+According to the FDA recommendations, chicken's minimum safe internal temperature is 165° for chicken, but thighs will be tough and stringy from connective tissue.

-The connective tissue will start to melt at 175°.
-By 185°, you are getting moist and tender results.
+At 175 °, the connective tissue will start to melt 175°.
+By 185°, you will get moist and tender results.
 America Test Kitchen takes it further for both thighs and drumsticks, suggesting 190° to 195° as the target internal temperature range.

 The grill should be 450°-500° surface temperature.
 That is usually about medium-high heat on most gas grills.
 Preheat the entire grill, not just a section, so you can move the thighs around to prevent flair-ups.